panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 `count` variable, as expected, is accessible within the scope of `if` code block.
 However, `count` variable is also accessible outside!

-A code block *does not create a scope* for `var` variables, but a function body does.
+A *code block does not create a scope* for `var` variables, but a *function body does*.
+Read the previous sentence again, and try to remember it.

 Let's continue on the function scope in the next section.